Engineering tools for healthcare.

 DG → Solar+BESS Crossover

-Diesel price, DG capacity and monthly run-hours in — the kWp solar + kWh LFP BESS that breaks even against running the genset out, plus capex, payback years and CO₂ avoided.
+DG capacity and monthly run-hours in — the kWp solar + kWh LFP BESS that displaces the genset's run-hours out, plus annual diesel litres displaced and CO₂ avoided.

 Wi-Fi AP Planner